ygdes/miniMAC_5L/docs/info.md

 ## How it works

-The gPEAC requires two cycles:
+The gPEAC requires two cycles, two passes through the adder: first to compute the sums, then to adjust the modulus.
+OTOH the Hammer18 circuit requires one depth of XOR, but at different places:

 - For encoding, the input data goes through gPEAC then Hammer is inserted at the end of the last cycle.